TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/datasheet/datasheet_am275x_evm.md

 Code/Data not cached                    |    5386
 Code/Data not cached 1 of 10 iterations |    1950

+### Ethernet Performance
+For Ethernet performance Refer to the page \ref enetlld_performance

+### Ethernet AVB Performance
+For Ethernet AVB performance, refer to the page \ref EAVB_PERFORMANCE

 ### McASP (audio) Latency
  - McASP operating at 48KHz, I2C mode
  - RX to TX pin to pin latency is measured